 Zea and Luna proved useful to Obama not only as props for LGBT rights but also as mouthpieces for his gun-control agenda: “When Zea and Luna wrote me last December, they told me they would have voted for me if they could have — thanks, guys.
 They also laid out quite an agenda.
 I hope Congress is listening to them.
 But I want them and all of you to know that I’m not giving up the fight to keep our kids safe from gun violence.”

 It just so happens that Zea and Luna also support additional funding for Arne Duncan’s Department of Education.
-According to Obama, Duncan has lots of innovative ideas on how to jumpstart America’s sluggish schools and137158680738 needs more money to enact them.
+According to Obama, Duncan has lots of innovative ideas on how to jumpstart America’s sluggish schools and needs more money to enact them.
 Chicagoans may remember one of them: his thwarted plan to start a “gay high school” in the Windy City that he hoped to call “Social Justice Solidarity High School.”

 This week Obama took his Brave New World propaganda to the youth of Northern Ireland.
 He has visions of a secularist utopia for them too.
 With uniformed school children arrayed behind him, he in effect called for the elimination of religious education in Northern Ireland: